melaniebalaz/refactor.zone/data/articles/clean-code-responsibilities.md

 ```

 Easy, right?
 Well, not so fast.
 Imagine the following situation.
 You implement this class with MySQL in mind, which
 is a fairly standard database engine in the web world.
-One faithful day, your boss comes to you and tells you that the
+One fateful day, your boss comes to you and tells you that the
 system administrators have been complaining, the servers are overloaded.
 After a brief hunt you discover that your
 `students` table is insanely large and slow, so you now decide to implement caching for your student data.
 The data is
 read from MySQL and written, for example, into Memcache.